rsn491/koopera/README.md

 Koopera
 =========

-Koopera is a code review app that allows for adding comments to `.ipynb` files.
+Koopera is a code review app for adding comments directly on `.ipynb` files.

 Note that this is a personal project that I initially started for playing with Vue.js and vanilla javascript.